 ● Matt 5:3 . .
 Blessed are the poor in spirit, for theirs is the kingdom of heaven.

-That's an easy beatitude to analyze because it's taken from the Old Testament.
+That's a fairly easy beatitude to analyze because it's taken from the Old Testament.

 "But on this one will I look: on him who is of a poor and contrite spirit, and who trembles at My word."
 (Isa 66:2)

 People poor in spirit as per the first beatitude, don't presume to approach God as His equal nor on their own terms; nor do they take Him for granted; no, they approach Him as a serf approaches a monarch rather than an equal.
 In other words: they don't complain about the Lord's wishes; instead, they go along with them.

 People poor in spirit would never think of standing up to God and asserting their independence; no, that's the attitude of a demon seed: an insolent child; viz: someone who has made themselves their own God.